AI Companies Are Using Your Work. Here's What You Can Do About It.

 Are there ongoing lawsuits about AI and copyright?

 Yes, and creators are making significant progress.
-Over 30 active lawsuits target OpenAI, Meta, Google, Microsoft, Stability AI, Midjourney, and others.
-Notable recent developments: Anthropic's $1.5 billion settlement with authors; The New York Times case against OpenAI surviving dismissal; Getty Images suing Stability AI; Warner Bros. suing Midjourney; and Thomson Reuters winning the first major fair use ruling against an AI company.
+Over 70 active lawsuits target OpenAI, Meta, Google, Microsoft, Anthropic, Stability AI, Midjourney, and others.
+Notable recent developments: Anthropic's $1.5 billion settlement with authors (pending final court approval); Concord Music suing Anthropic for $3.1 billion over lyrics; the NYT v.
+OpenAI case heading to summary judgment in April 2026; Getty Images winning a UK ruling against Stability AI; Thomson Reuters winning the first major fair use ruling (now on appeal to the Third Circuit); and Warner Music reaching licensing deals with Suno and Udio.
 These cases are setting precedents that recognize creators' rights.
-More decisions are expected through 2025-2026 that could reshape how AI companies must compensate creators.

 How can I protect my creative work from unauthorized AI use?